 Before treating a medical condition, speak to your doctor to determine whether CBD is the right option for you, especially if you’re taking other medications.
 CBD may interact with many over-the-counter or prescription drugs and supplements.

 You may have heard some folks with chronic conditions raving about good results — and that’s because for them, it’s one of the only few options that works.

 That said, there are also some legitimate reasons why CBD might not be working for you.

 So before you give up on it and tell your CBD-obsessed friends that they’re full of it, check to see if any of the following reasons apply to you.

 As it grows in popularity, it seems like CBD is popping up everywhere — from online companies to over-the-counter shops.
 You might have even tried a free sample to see if it works without investing anything more than the cost of shipping.

 Unfortunately, some of these products don’t have high-quality CBD.
-The Food and Drug Administration (FDA) doesn’t regulate the industry, and some scammers take full advantage of that fact by selling low-quality products that
+The Food and Drug Administration (FDA) hasn’t yet approved any non-prescription CBD products.
+Some scammers take full advantage of that fact by selling low-quality products that aren’t labeled accurately.